 Let’s do lunch.

 Suggest going to lunch.
-Investing your lunch time with coworkers – getting to know a few things about their lives you didn’t know before – shows genuine interest in them and in the contribution they make.
+Investing your lunch time with coworkers shows genuine interest in them and in the contribution they make.
+Do so by getting to know a few things about their lives you didn’t know before.
 New insight into their lives may help you understand more about how they operate for future collaboration.

 Take a few extra minutes one morning and pick up donuts or breakfast tacos for the office.
 It doesn’t have to be expensive; it’s the thought that counts.
-Though it requires minimal extra time, effort, or cost, bringing breakfast shows your commitment to the team and the value you place in those with whom you work.
+Though it requires minimal extra time, effort, or cost, bringing breakfast shows your commitment to the team.
+As well as the value you place in those with whom you work.